Server Side Caching Blog

 Client-side caching

-Caching with WordPress: plugin vs. server
+Caching with WordPress: Plugin vs. server

 If you run your website with WordPress and value good loading times, there is basically no way around caching.
 This is because the content management system (CMS) is designed in such a way that it generates all pages dynamically and delivers them on request.
 It is also based on PHP.
-This makes it very flexible - but it can also become very slow without caching as soon as more than a handful of people access your website at the same time.
-The more dynamic elements such as shopping baskets, interactive calendars or maps your WordPress website contains, the longer the loading time.
+This makes it very flexible – but it can also become very slow without caching as soon as more than a handful of people access your website at the same time.
+The more dynamic elements such as shopping baskets, interactive calendars or maps your WordPress website contains, the longer the loading time will be.

 1. Use plugin